ankittandon/data-512-Final-Project/README.md

 UNWEIGHTED SAMPLE SIZE (#)

 ## About this github repository
-Atlantic_Quarterly_Autumn_2017_-_DHW__flu_shots.csv is a data file that contains the survey results data To Vaccinate Or Not To Vaccinate.pdf is a pdf of the final project presentation final_report.md is the markdown file generated from the R Markdown code final_report.html is the knit version of the RMD file
+Atlantic_Quarterly_Autumn_2017_-_DHW__flu_shots.csv is a data file that contains the survey results data\n To Vaccinate Or Not To Vaccinate.pdf is a pdf of the final project presentation\n final_report.md is the markdown file generated from the R Markdown code\n final_report.html is the knit version of the RMD file